The Imperial Roman Legion

 He was armed with a gladius, a pugio and two pila, while wearing a galea and lorica segmentata and carrying a scutum.

 Aside from the weapons and armour, a legionary would carry such items as a pickaxe, a saw, a sickle, a shovel, a waterskin, a wicker basket and more, which would have been carried on a forked pole.
-This was first introduced by the concsul C. Marius in 107 BC and earned his men the nickname Marius’ Mules.
+This was first introduced by the consul C. Marius in 107 BC and earned his men the nickname Marius’ Mules.